jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dae
+id: 5ddb965c65d27e1512d44daf
-title: Part 23
+title: Part 24
 challengeType: 0
-dashedName: part-23
+dashedName: part-24
 ---

 # --description--

-Now that we have the `total` number of calories that the user entered, we need to determine the maximum calories they should consume.

-Look at the form and notice that there are radio buttons for Female and Male.
-If Female is selected, the maximum calories consumed should be 2000, and if Male is selected, the maximum should be 2500.

-If you inspect the Female radio button you will notice its id: `<input type="radio" name="sex" id="female" value="F" checked="">`
+Inspect the Female radio button again and notice that it has a `checked` attribute if it's checked: `<input type="radio" name="sex" id="female" value="F" checked>`

-Create a variable named `maxCalories` and set it equal to the document element with the id of `female`.
+Check to see if the Female radio button is checked or not by chaining on the `.checked` attribute to `document.getElementById('female')`.

 # --hints--